Now that I am teaching courses with 300 students, I am getting so many reference requests. So here are couple of points on this topic:

-- Now that I am at it, please start your emails directly stating why you are writing.
-No need for the now infamous line: “I hope this email finds you well”, which btw does not really have an equivalent in Turkish, so it is all the more unnecessary.
+- On this topic, start your emails directly stating why you are writing.
+No need for the now infamous line: “I hope this email finds you well”, which does not even have an equivalent in Turkish, so it is all the more unnecessary.

 - Once I accept to write a letter, I give a guideline and a sample letter (with my letter-head on top) with parts highlighted (to be replaced), and ask for a draft from student, basically a file that lists the necessary info, and is named by your name.
 Some students send me a totally unformatted document and some parts missing or typos remaining.
 Hımm, no need to say that this does not leave a good impression.
 Please do your best to understand the guideline and reduce back-and-forth emails when everyone is so short on time.